sous-chefs/mysql/README.md

 parameter in my.cnf, and the default values are used.
 See `attributes/server.rb`.

+By default, a MySQL installation has an anonymous user, allowing anyone to log into MySQL without having to have a user account created for them.
+This is intended only for testing, and to make the installation go a bit smoother.
+You should remove them before moving into a production environment.

+* `node['mysql']['remove_anonymous_users']` - Remove anonymous users

+Normally, root should only be allowed to connect from 'localhost'.
+This ensures that someone cannot guess at the root password from the network.

+* `node['mysql']['allow_remote_root']` - If true Sets root access from '%'.
+If false deletes any non-localhost root users.

+By default, MySQL comes with a database named 'test' that anyone can access.
+This is also intended only for testing, and should be removed before moving into a production environment.
+This will also drop any user privliges to the test databae and any DB named test_% .

+* `node['mysql']['remove_test_database']` - Delete the test database and access to it.

 The following attributes are randomly generated passwords handled in the `mysql::server` recipe, using the OpenSSL cookbook's `secure_password` helper method.
 These are set using the `set_unless`